Bug report #15780

-#4 Updated by Dmitry Kravchook almost 3 years ago
+#4 Updated by Dmitry Kravchook over 3 years ago

 It seems that memory management is broken while rendering.
 In print composer, while render, if layers in map uses mixing and resulting image is big enough (depends on available phisical memory) this layers are ignored.
 2.16 works perfect on the same conditions.

 #7 Updated by Giovanni Manghi almost 3 years ago

 - Category set to Project Loading/Saving

 Please also try in clean environment, with no 3rd party plugins and possibly by wiping the entire .qgis2 folder.